NorbertKa/gw2_api_miniwrapper/README.md

 # GuildWars 2 API Wrapper
-# Rewriting the wrapper (gonna add browser support, tests, clean up the code)
+# Rewriting the wrapper (gonna add browser support, tests and clean up the code)
 Lightweight, simple to use GuildWars 2 API Wrapper